kobitz/gw2kombat/README.md

 **Feature List:**

-- Toggle key engages camera lock by holding right mouse button
+- Toggle key (Default:Alt) engages camera lock by holding right mouse button

 - Able to hotkey anything to left or right mouse button as well as mouse wheel up and down.